content row

 • The Senior Vice President for Business & Administration & CFO reviews all exceptions within the non-academic organizational structure.

-Reclassified employees who have completed the full performance year are still eligible for full merit consideration.
-Merit increases will take effect on Oct.
-1, 2025, rather than at the time of reclassification.
+Employees who have been reclassified or received a salary alignment and have completed the full performance year remain eligible for full merit consideration.
+Any merit increase will take effect on the merit increase effective date, rather than at the time of the reclassification or salary alignment.

 How are pay adjustments for Faculty promotions handled?